Always on the pulse of time

 1996: Large research facility SINQ goes into operation

 In 1996, the Swiss Spallation Neutron Source SINQ (pronounced Sin-ku) goes into operation.
 Since then, researchers have been able to look inside materials and objects at this research facility, which is unique in Switzerland.
 In their experiments, they shine a beam of neutrons through the objects they are studying.
 The experiments are similar to medical X-ray examinations, but thanks to the special properties of neutrons, they provide different information about the objects being examined.
 The objects studied range from materials for future electronics, through batteries to Bronze Age swords.
-The picture shows a 3-D image of this complex research facility. © Paul Scherrer Institute/Mahir Dzambegovic
+The picture shows a 3-D image of this complex research facility. © Paul Scherrer Institute PSI/Mahir Dzambegovic

 1999: One year after first opening, the PSI visitor centre has already welcomed 20,000 visitors